Epidural Injections

 Can I have more than three epidural injections?

-In any given six-month period, most patients do not receive more than three injections.
+In any given twelve-month period, most patients do not receive more than four epidural injections per segment of the spine.
+This means that four epidural injections would be allowed on the cervical spine and four epidural injections would also be allowed on the lumbar spine in the same twelve consecutive months.
 This is because the medication injected lasts for six months or more.
 If three injections have not helped you much, it is not too likely that you will get any further benefit from more injections.
 Also, giving more injections will increase the likelihood of side effects from the medications injected.
 If a patient gets six months or more relief from a series of epidural injections, they may be repeated again in the future.

 Is an epidural injection the same thing that women have for labor pain?